Humphrey School End of the Year Awards

 The Lukermann Award honors Senior Fellow Emerita Barbara Lukermann who passed away in 2009.
 It is given to an outstanding planning student who exhibits exceptional service.

 This award is decided by a MURP faculty committee and awarded at the spring banquet.
+Faculty evaluate potential awardees for their record of leadership to the planning profession or planning student body, including but not limited to PSO or APA leadership roles.
 The winner receives a $500 prize.
 There is no nomination for this award, as all second-year MURP students are eligible.

 Award Information